 View information on New Zealand's native freshwater fish.

-Find out about sharks/mangō and spotted black grouper.
+Find out about sharks/mangō, spotted black grouper, sea snakes and kraits.

 Wildlife health is about ensuring we have healthy and robust populations of wildlife.
 Report sick or injured wildlife and share wildlife heath data.